rust-lang/book/second-edition/nostarch/chapter14.md

 All binaries from `cargo install` are put into the installation root’s *bin* folder.
 If you installed Rust using *rustup.rs* and don’t have any custom configurations, this will be `$HOME/.cargo/bin`.
-Add that directory to your `$PATH` to be able to run programs you’ve gotten through `cargo install`.
+Ensure that directory is in your `$PATH` to be able to run programs you’ve gotten through `cargo install`.

 For example, we mentioned in Chapter 12 that there’s a Rust implementation of the `grep` tool for searching files called `ripgrep`.
 If we want to install